 The vocabulary & spelling program seemed fairly basic.
 It gives multiple hints (sound file, picture, definition, sample sentence) to words; if the student gets the word correct he never sees it again.
 If he gets it wrong, he must try again (with additional hints) until he gets it right; he is then re-tested on that word on separate days until he demonstrates mastery.
 You can also find more information about this component of K5Learning at espindle.org

-Like other online programs, K5Learning provides an assessment test to get you started, and detailed progress reports.
+Like other online programs, K5Learning provides an assessment test to get you started and detailed progress reports.
 I liked the fact that the parent/teacher can assign the student specific lessons from ANY grade level offered in the program.
-Thus, if your student is ahead his/her grade level in English, but needs remediation in some math topic, you can choose a higher or lower level lessons for him/her.
+Thus, if your student is ahead in English, but needs remediation in some math topic, you can choose higher or lower level lessons for him/her.

 I didn't like the fact that you cannot speed through the lessons, which would be beneficial if the lesson is easy for the child.
 Also, the math lessons don't have a lot of emphasis on conceptual understanding.
-They do have some, which is a very good thing, considering some online programs have none!
-Thus, this program is better left to be a supplement, and not your sole math curriculum.
+They do have some, which is good, considering some online programs have none!
+Thus, this program is better left to be a supplement and not to be your sole math curriculum.
 For example, it could be a perfect fit for children who like computer activities (most children) or need something to motivate them (the animated lessons & games).

 Check out the many sample lessons from K5 reading and K5 Math, to get a feel of those two components of K5Learning!
 The lessons are animated and quite varied in the fact some of them exlain concepts, some have exercises, games, or other activities.

 Then, I would also heartily encourage you to take their 14-day FREE TRIAL, during which you can explore the four components of K5Learning for free.
 That way you can find out if your child/student likes the program and would benefit from it as a supplement.